davenport-lab/davenport-lab-hugo/content/pages/openings.md

 ![flasks](/img/pages/openings/flasks.jpg)

 The lab is expanding!
-We are currently seeking undergraduate researchers, graduate students, and postdocs/research associates:
+We is seeking undergraduate researchers, graduate students, and postdocs/research associates to start as early as Fall 2019:

 ## Undergraduate Researchers